gantners/CarND-Behavioral-Cloning-P3/README.md

 Instead of dropout layers i used batch normalization on channels axis for the first two convolutional layers to make the network more robust to bad initialization.
 This has been later reversed in favor to make the network more robust against overfitting and resulted in a more stable model.

-The convolutional layers are followed by 5 fully connected layers with depths 1164,100,50,10,1.
+The convolutional layers are followed by 5 fully connected layers with sizes 1164,100,50,10,1.

 ####2.
 Attempts to reduce overfitting in the model